getsentry/sentry-phabricator/README.rst

 ==================

 An extension for Sentry which integrates with Phabricator.
-Specifically, it allows you to easily create Maniphest tickets from events within Sentry.
+Specifically, it allows you to easily create Maniphest tasks from events within Sentry.

 Install